-"Guide for the Care and Use of Laboratory Animals" (The Guide, 8th edition) - Complete text from the National Research Council's Institute for Laboratory Animal Research (ILAR) to assist institutions in caring for and using animals in biomedical research in ways judged to be scientifically, technically, and humanely appropriate.
+"Guide for the Care and Use of Laboratory Animals" (PDF) (The Guide, 8th edition) - Complete text from the National Research Council's Institute for Laboratory Animal Research (ILAR) to assist institutions in caring for and using animals in biomedical research in ways judged to be scientifically, technically, and humanely appropriate.
 The Guide is also intended to assist investigators in fulfilling their obligation to plan and conduct animal experiments in accord with the highest scientific, humane, and ethical principles.
-An HTML version can be found here.
+An HTML version also exists.

-"Guide for the Care and Use of Agricultural Animals in Research and Teaching" (The Ag Guide, 3rd edition) is similar to The Guide listed above but used to assist institutions in caring for and using animals used for agricultural research.
+"Guide for the Care and Use of Agricultural Animals in Research and Teaching" (PDF) (The Ag Guide, 4th edition) is similar to The Guide listed above but used to assist institutions in caring for and using animals used for agricultural research.

 IACUC Tutorial - A web-based tutorial for new animal care and use committee members, institutional administrators, investigators, animal care personnel, veterinarians, or others who are interested in learning about the PHS Policy on Humane Care and Use of Laboratory Animals.